alexey-kubas-appus/AppusHelpScreenGenerator/README.md

-HelpScreenGenerator
+AppusHelpScreenGenerator
 =====================

 Made by [![Appus Studio](https://github.com/appus-studio/Appus-Splash/blob/master/image/logo.png)](http://appus.pro)

-'HelpScreenGenerator' is a component, which gives you an opportunity to easily make a help screens for Your app
+'AppusHelpScreenGenerator' is a component, which gives you an opportunity to easily make a help screens for Your app

 * [Configuration](#configuration)
 * [Usage](#usage)